 Georg C. Lichtenberg

 Another huge concern is that users have fears around the potential for AI to perpetuate existing biases and inequalities.
 Particularly, this is the case where developers use training data that is biased or incomplete.
 Finally, there is the risk that AI systems may make decisions that are ethically or morally questionable.
-Consequently, AI decisions could have serious consequences for businesses and society as a whole.
-To recap, below are 11 AI limitations that businesses need to be aware of and mitigate when implementing AI to support business decision-making
+Consequently, AI decisions left unchecked could have serious consequences for businesses and society as a whole.
+To detail, below are 11 AI limitations that businesses need to be aware of and mitigate when implementing AI to support business decision-making

 1. Not Transparent.